 According to the Environmental Protection Agency in the U.S. “A typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year.”
-But all cars are not equal and in the United States the trend is towards bigger, gas-guzzling vehicles with higher emissions.
+But, all cars are not equal and in the United States the trend is towards bigger, gas-guzzling vehicles with higher emissions.

 General Motors closed down its Lordstown, Ohio, car assembly plant in March 2019.
-The factory made Chevrolet Cruze compact sedans, a car that customers don’t want anymore.
+The factory made Chevrolet Cruze compact sedans, a car that customers didn’t want anymore.
 U.S. drivers want big, eight-cylinder pick-up trucks and sports-utility vehicles.
 The Cruze ran at about 34 miles per gallon; the Ford F-150 pick-up clocks in at 16 mpg.

 Global warming brings with it catastrophic weather, crop failure, and disease pandemics.
 Estimates of the annual death toll from this are all over the place; the World Health Organization says 250,000, while the humanitarian group DARA says five million.

 The devastating impact of automobile accidents on families and friends is measured in cold statistics from the World Health Organization:

 - Each year, almost 1.25 million people are killed in road crashes; that’s an average of 3,287 a day;

 - Between 20 and 50 million people are disabled or injured annually;

 - Road traffic fatalities are the ninth leading cause of death in the world, and they're the leading cause among young people aged 15 to 29;